LECOMTE AND ESPECIALLY CLÉMENT BECAME MARTYRS

-In this movie of 1914 a Communard mob shoots them because Lecomte had come to seize the cannons, which Clément wanted for the battle of Buzenval
+In this movie of 1914 a Communard mob shoot them because Lecomte has come to seize the cannons, which Clément wants for the battle of Buzenval.

-• Lie of fact: since Buzenval took place in January 1871 and the attempt to seize the cannons in March, the film's point of departure is impossible.
+- Lie of fact: since Buzenval took place in January 1871 and the attempt to seize the cannons in March, the film begins with an impossible point of departure.

 "Running along the Père Lachaise [cemetery], the "wall" of Gambetta Square, the base relief of Paul Moreau-Vautier that its author titled "To victims of revolutions."